PrincySinghal/Html-code-generation-from-LLM/README.md

-# Html-code-generation-from-LLM
+# Html-code-generation-from-LLMs

 ### Objective:
-Fine-tuning the Falcon 7B for the task of HTML code generation.
-The model was selected based on its performance on complex reasoning benchmarks such as ARC and GSM8K and its compatibility with the available computational resources.
+Fine-tuning the Falcon 7B or any other LLMs for the task of HTML code generation.
+The current model was selected based on its performance on complex reasoning benchmarks such as ARC and GSM8K and its compatibility with the available computational resources.

 ### Dataset:
 Used https://huggingface.co/datasets/ttbui/html_alpaca dataset which contains: